ahuacate/pve-host/README.md

 # 2. File Server (NAS)

-You must have a running network accessible File Server (NAS) with NFS and/or CIFS shares.
+You must have a running network-accessible File Server (NAS) with NFS and/or CIFS shares.
 Proxmox can add storage by creating a CIFS or NFS backend storage pool from your NAS mount points.

 Your NAS server CIFS or NFS properties must be configured so your PVE host backend can mount these NAS shares automatically.